Bell Island (Newfoundland and Labrador): Second World War

 In 1936 the Newfoundland government already indicated in its defense plan that the mines of Wabana were one of the five strategically important places in the country.
 In March 1939, when another war with Germany seemed very likely, the Commission of Government governing Newfoundland identified Bell Island as one of the most likely targets of a German attack.
 After all, it was obvious that the iron ore would be very important for the Allied war industry.
 Due to the enormous strategic importance of the island, there needed to be constant vigilance.
 With the Newfoundland Militia; the government (again) established a national regiment, with the protection of Bell Island as one of its main tasks.
-Among other things, they manned the coastal defense battery that was built in 1940 and consisted of two QF 4.7-inch Mk IV rapid-firing naval guns, each built on top of a concrete platform.
+Among other things, they manned the coastal defence battery that was built in 1940 and consisted of two QF 4.7-inch Mk IV rapid-firing naval guns, each built on top of a concrete platform.
 In addition, the Newfoundland government also had two searchlights installed.
 The government of neighbouring Canada paid for part of this defensive construction project as it was also of great importance to their industry in Nova Scotia.
 Also in 1940 the first lighthouse was built on the island, namely in the northeast.

 The war years were a traumatic period for the Bell Islanders.
 The disaster began with a tragic accident that happened on November 10, 1940.
 Two ferries collided with each other that day during a blizzard, namely the crowded W. Garland and Little Golden Dawn (which besides the captain only had an engineer on board).
 W. Garland sank within minutes, killing 23 people.
 There were only six survivors in all, including the two people aboard Little Golden Dawn.

 As had been feared years earlier, hostile Nazi Germany also effectively launched attacks on the Bell Island mining industry during World War II.
 In 1942 they launched the attack twice with a U-boat, the fearsome German type of submarine.
 It became known as the Battle of Bell Island.